South African constitutional litigation: Limitation

-If, however, the court determines that a law, or the conduct of the respondent, impairs a fundamental right, "the second stage ensues.
-This is ordinarily called the limitations exercise."
-It must then consider whether the infringement is nevertheless a justifiable limitation of the right in question: "In essence this requires a weighing-up of the nature and importance of the right(s) that are limited together with the extent of the limitation as against the importance and purpose of the limiting enactment."

 Not all laws or conduct that infringe fundamental rights are unconstitutional.
 Sometimes a law may be a justifiable limitation on a particular fundamental right.
 This means that, although the law or conduct infringes the right, the infringement (which is called a limitation) is justifiable.
 While infringing conduct itself cannot validly limit a fundamental right, the challenged conduct may be authorized by law.
 If the law passes the limitations test, the conduct it authorizes will survive a constitutional challenge.
 The question, ultimately, which falls for determination by this balancing exercise is whether or not a balance can be struck.
 If not—if, that is, there is no proportionality—the limitation will not be found to be reasonable and justifiable in an open and democratic society.

-In the case of the death penalty, for example, the purposes served by such a penalty—at least, the purposes as considered by the Constitutional Court in S v Makwanyane—are deterrence, prevention. and retribution.
+In the case of the death penalty, for example, the purposes served by such a penalty—at least, the purposes as considered by the Constitutional Court in S v Makwanyane—are deterrence, prevention, and retribution.
 In serving these purposes, however, the impugned right is obliterated completely; its essential content, according to the Constitutional Court, is negated.
 There is, in other words, no proportionality between means and end.

 One consequence of the inclusion of a general limitation clause in the Bill of Rights is that the process of considering the limitation of fundamental rights must be distinguished from that of interpretation of the rights.
 If it is argued that conduct or a provision of the law infringes a right in the Bill of Rights, it will first have to be determined whether that right has in fact been infringed, and thereafter whether the infringement is justified.
 The question of whether an infringement of a right is a legitimate limitation of that right "frequently involves a far more factual enquiry than the question of interpretation."
 Appropriate evidence must be led to justify the limitation of a right in accordance with the criteria laid down in section 36.
 A court cannot determine in the abstract whether the limitation of a right is "reasonable" or "justifiable in an open and democratic society based on human dignity, equality and freedom."
 This determination requires "evidence, such as sociological or statistical data," on the impact that the legislative restriction has on society.